PuChenTW/go-micro-jetstream/.serena/memories/project_overview.md

 ## Codebase Structure
 - `pkg/broker/`: Contains the broker interface and implementations.
   - `broker.go`: Defines the `Broker`, `Subscriber`, and `Message` interfaces.
-  - `jetstream/`: NATS JetStream implementation of the driver.
+  - `jetstream/`: NATS JetStream implementation of the broker.
 - `main.go`: A validation script demonstrating broker usage with `fx`.
 - `docker-compose.yml`: Local setup for NATS with JetStream.